blizzertech/Intellizzer/README.md

    ```

 4. **Customize Your Configuration**:
-   - Replace `your-org` with your GitHub username or organization
    - Adjust the `exclude` parameter to match your project's needs
    - Optionally specify a different OpenAI model or bot name